futres/futres_website/content/publish.md

 <b>E.B.
 Davis</b>.
 2019.
 Keeping your data alive with harmonized repositories.
 Western Association of Vertebrate Paleontology, Keynote presentation, Eugene OR.

 ## Publications
+(18) Bernor, R.L., M. Beech and F. Bibi.
+In press.
+The Baynunah Equidae, Late Miocene, United Arab Emerites.
+In: Vertebrate Paleobiology and Paleoanthropology Book Series, Springer-Verlag.

+(16) Cirilli, O., L. Pandolfi, and R.L.
+Bernor.
+In final revision.
+The Villafranchian Perissodactyls of Italy: knowledge of the fossil record and future research perspectives.
+Geobios

 (15) Cirilli, O., R.L.
 Bernor, L. Rook 2020.
 New Evidences on the Hipparion sample from Il Casino (Siena, Late Miocene, Italy).
 Preliminary Report.
 Fossilia – Reports in Paleontology, 2: 9-11, 10.32774/FosRepPal.2020.0603

 (14) Machado, H., L. Avilla 2019.
 The diversity of South American Equus: Did size really matter?
 Ecology and Evolution 7:235